-A 34-year-old transgender woman who has sex with cisgender men presents with 1-week onset of anorectal pain, tenesmus, and purulent rectal discharge.
+A 34-year-old woman who has sex with men presents with 1-week onset of anorectal pain, tenesmus, and purulent rectal discharge.
 She denies fever, chills, diarrhea, hematochezia, or other symptoms.
-She reports insertive and receptive anal intercourse with one sex partner in the past 6 months.
+She reports receptive vaginal and anal intercourse with one sex partner in the past 6 months.
 Both she and her partner had a negative HIV test 4 months ago.
 They do not use condoms.
 Physical examination is normal except for tenderness on rectal examination.
 Anoscopy shows mild erythema and gross purulence, but no ulcers or bloody discharge.
 A presumptive diagnosis of proctitis is made.
-She weighs about 75 kg.
+She weighs about 65 kg.

 Sign In or Register Progress Not Saved!